-Mrs. Laurenzi has been a Florida science teacher for over 10 years both in the classroom and was an Escambia County teacher of year in 2018.
+Mrs. Laurenzi has been a Florida science teacher for over 10 years and was an Escambia County teacher of year in 2018.
 She has her Bachelor of Science in biology with a chemistry minor from Simmons University in Boston, MA and a Master of Science in Ecology from Florida Institute of Technology in Melbourne, FL.
-Her graduate coursework and research focused on global climate change and took her to biodiversity hotspots such as the Andes Mountains in Peru and the Galápagos Islands in Ecuador.
+Her graduate coursework and research focused on global climate change and long-term human environmental impact and took her to biodiversity hotspots such as the Andes Mountains in Peru and the Galápagos Islands in Ecuador.

 In addition to traditional classroom teaching, she has educated students in marine science in the Bahamas and in rainforest ecology in Costa Rica.
 With a passion for the environment, she feels she can have the most positive impact on the world through education.
 She especially enjoys teaching students in natural settings “where their textbooks come alive.”
 “There is simply no substitute for teaching students about the environment than in a natural setting,” she says.
 Through environmental outreach and education, she desires to inspire others to make positive, ecologically-minded changes in their lives.
 Her mission is to create the next generation of environmental stewards and problem-solvers that will find solutions to our most pressing environmental concerns.